yusefnapora/backfill-s3-urls/README.md

 In step one, the `get-urls` command connects to a read-only DB replica to find "candidate" uploads that might need backfilling.
 It then constructs the object prefix for each candidate's backups on S3 and lists CAR files matching the prefix.

 For each candidate upload, we construct the expected S3 object prefix and query for CAR files.

-If there's more than one, we record the upload id and backup urls in a big newline-delimited JSON file.
+The upload ids and discovered urls are recorded to a sqlite "state db" file, which gets passed in to the `put-urls` command in step 2.

 Example: